keptn/keptn.github.io/content/docs/develop/integrations/action_provider/index.md

 ## Implement custom Action-provider

 **Incoming Keptn CloudEvent:** An *action-provider* listens to one specific Keptn CloudEvent type, which is the [sh.keptn.event.action.triggered](https://github.com/keptn/spec/blob/master/cloudevents.md#action-triggered) event.
-Next to event meta-data such as project, stage or service name, this type of event contains information about the action to execute and a value property.
+Next to event meta-data such as project, stage or service name, the event contains information about the action to execute and a value property.
 For more details, please see the specification [here](https://github.com/keptn/spec/blob/master/cloudevents.md#action-triggered).

 **Functionality:** The functionality of an *action-provider* focuses on executing an action to resolve an open problem.

 1. Process the incoming event to get the project, stage, and service name.
 Besides, you will need the `action` and `value` property.

 1. Based on the `action` property it must be verified, whether the action-provider supports the action.
-If the action is not supported, do nothing.
+If the action is not supported, no action required.

 1. If the action is supported, run the functionality the action-provider is designed for.